mrisher/smtp-sts/mta-sts.md

 match a different name that is acceptable to the client, e.g., the original next-hop domain.

+## Minimum TLS Version Support

+MTAs supporting MTA-STS MUST have support for TLS version 1.2 [@!RFC5246] or higher.
+The general TLS usage guidance in [@!RFC7525] SHOULD be followed.

 # Operational Considerations

 ## Policy Updates